Aurora shooter's permit was revoked but gun wasn't seized

-AURORA, Ill. — An initial background check failed to detect a felony conviction that should have barred the man who killed five co-workers and wounded six other people at a suburban Chicago manufacturing plant from buying the gun.
+AURORA, Ill. — An initial background check failed to detect a felony conviction that should have barred the man who killed five co-workers and wounded six others at a suburban Chicago manufacturing plant from buying the gun.

 Months later, a second background check of Gary Martin found his 1995 aggravated assault conviction in Mississippi involving the stabbing of an ex-girlfriend.
 But it prompted only a letter stating his gun permit had been revoked and ordering him to turn over his firearm to police — raising questions about the state's enforcement to ensure those who lose their permits also turn over their weapons.

-A vigil for the victims , including a university student on his first day as an intern and a longtime plant manager, was held Sunday outside the Henry Pratt Co. in Aurora, about 40 miles (65 kilometers) west of Chicago.
-More than 1,500 people braved snow and freezing drizzle to attend.
+More than 1,500 people braved snow and freezing drizzle to attend a prayer vigil Sunday for the five victims , who included a university student on his first day as an intern and a longtime plant manager.

+The Rev. Dan Haas told those who gathered outside the Henry Pratt Co. in Aurora, about 40 miles (65 kilometers) west of Chicago, that Friday's "senseless killings" had left the victims' families brokenhearted and in mourning.

 Martin, 45, was killed in a shootout with officers Friday, ending his deadly rampage at the plant.
 His state gun license permit was revoked in 2014, Aurora Police Chief Kristen Ziman said.